Bennie L. Davis

-Bennie Luke Davis (May 12, 1928 – September 23, 2012) was a United States Air Force general who served as the commander-in-chief of Strategic Air Command, and as the director of Joint Strategic Target Planning Staff, with its headquarters at Offutt Air Force Base, Nebraska.
+Bennie Luke Davis (May 12, 1928 – September 23, 2012) was a United States Air Force General and pilot who served as the commander-in-chief of Strategic Air Command, and the director of Joint Strategic Target Planning Staff at the height of the Cold War.
 The command was the major American nuclear deterrent force with bombers, tankers, reconnaissance aircraft and intercontinental ballistic missiles.
-The Joint Strategic Target Planning Staff coordinated United States nuclear war plans and develops the Single Integrated Operational Plan.
+The Joint Strategic Target Planning Staff coordinated and developed the Single Integrated Operational Plan.